Borewit/music-metadata/README.md

       track: [1, 44],
       disk: [1, 2] }

-Values can either be a String or an Array
+Values can be: string, int or array

 If you just want the artist - listen for the artist event: